LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 - Create a back button that closes the side bar, in selection, make sure 2 slicers and shape is not visable.
 Go to format,Action, choose bookmark slicer closed and in the action text, Slicer bar closed.

 To access the open and close buttons, press ctrl and click.

+4. Create a Stores Map

+Stores Map (PowerbiProject7)

+- Go to the visual ribbon, go to maps, choose Arcgis maps for powerbi, format map tools and make sure zoom is clicked on.

+- Add the following location: Geography, Stores[Latitude] and Stores[longitude], size profit ytd and tooltips store code.

+- Add a tile slicer  for Stores [Country] that includes select all.

+5. Create a Stores drilldown

+- Create a new tab and call it Stores drilldown.
+In the page information, name the page drilldown and choose Stores[Country] and Stores[Region] for the bits that will drilldown.
+Choose Used as category for the drill through from.

+- Create new measures for Profit Goal:

+Profit Goal =
+VAR Profit_LastYear = CALCULATE([Profit YTD], SAMEPERIODLASTYEAR('Date Table'[Date]))
+RETURN Profit_LastYear * 1.20

+- Create new measures for Revenue Goal:

+Revenue Goal =
+VAR Revenue_LastYear = CALCULATE([Revenue YTD], SAMEPERIODLASTYEAR('Date Table'[Date]))
+RETURN Revenue_LastYear * 1.20

+Use previously created measures for Profit YTD and Revenue YTD.

+- Create a gauge to represent Profit YTD, Target , Profit Goal
+- Create a guage to represent Revenue YTD, Target, Revenue Goal

+- Add a table, displaying the top 5 products by revenue, include Description, Profit YTD, Total Orders, Total Revenue.

+- Add a column chart, Axis x: Category, Axis y: Total orders, Legend: Store code

+- A Card visual showing the currently selected store, Choose Stores[Store code]

+Finally, create a new ToolTips TAB, add the Profit YTD and Profit goal gauge and set the page information to tooltips and select show tooltip on, Profit YTD, Profit Goal, Country,Region, Geography,Latitude and longitude.
+Show Tooltip when Profit YTD is summerized,Profit Goal is summerized,Country,Region,Geography,Latitude and Longitude is Used as category.